Data Frames - Part 2

 Key Points

-• Quantities based on data from two variables are referred as bivariate measures.
+• Quantities based on data from two variables are referred to as bivariate measures.

-• Bivariate properties can be studied using matplotlib and numpy.
+• Bivariate properties can be studied and visualised using matplotlib and NumPy.

-• Multivariate data analysis helps to find out relationships between recorded variables.
+• Multivariate data analyses can help to uncover relationships between recorded variables.

-• Functions corr and corrcoef are used to calculate the \(PCC\).
+• The functions corr and corrcoef can be used to calculate the \(PCC\).

-• A correlation matrix is visualised as a heatmap.
+• A correlation matrix can be visualised as a heatmap.